tumblfeed/nzbunity/README.md

 # NZB Unity

+## IMPORTANT! - NZB Unity no longer works in Chrome, as it is built on Manifest v2.
+It will continue to work in Firefox (via the AMO) and other browsers that support Manifest v2 using manual installation.

+Browsers that still support Manifest v2 (as of 2025-03-25):

+* Firefox
+* Brave
+* Vivaldi
+* Opera (?)
+* Edge

+To manually install NZB Unity in Chromium browsers:

+* Download the latest release ZIP file from the [releases page](https://github.com/tumblfeed/nzbunity/releases)
+  * Filename looks like `nzbunity-1.18.2.zip`
+* Extract the ZIP file to a directory, make note of the folder that contains the `manifest.json` file
+* Open the Extensions page (chrome://extensions/) Menu -> Extensions -> Manage Extensions
+* Enable Developer Mode (toggle in the top right)
+* Click "Load unpacked" and select the directory that contains the `manifest.json` file
+* NZB Unity should now be installed and working in your browser

+Unfortunately, it is not possible to settings from your previous Chrome Web Store installation.
+You will need to re-add your server profiles.

+## About

 Send and control NZB files directly with SABnzbd or NZBGet download clients.
 Allows monitoring and control of your download queue (pause, resume), optionally intercepts NZB downloads, and allows 1-click downloading from a handful of membership NZB sites.
 Tested in Chrome and Firefox, but should be compatible with any webextension compatible browser.

 * [Homepage](https://github.com/tumblfeed/nzbunity)